zbalkan/Get-WinCredential/README.md

 Gets a credential object based on a user name and password.
 It uses Windows native dialogs even on PowerShell 7.x, instead of terminal.

 This cmdlet aims to be a drop-in alternative to `Get-Credential`.
-Therefore, parameters and output is exactly the same.
+Therefore, output is exactly the same.
+New parameters are included as features.
-Except for the new `UseModernDialog` switch which can invoke Vista+ credential dialog.
+For instance, the new `UseModernDialog` switch added which can invoke Vista+ credential dialog.
+However, you cannot pass `Username` parameter as
+CREDUI API does not allow it.
+Another feature is the `Title` parameter that enables the user to update the captin.
+It can be helpful with password management tools like KeePass which matches window title to the password.

 The help documentation is in `Get-WinCredential.md` file.
 Refer to `Get-Credential` documentation for advanced usages.